Top of the page

 If the cyst presses on the spinal cord, your child may have:

 Treatment may not be needed if there aren't any symptoms.
 Your child may have follow-up appointments and regular MRI tests.
 This is to see if the cyst is growing.

 Some cysts are large or are in a place where they cause symptoms.
 A cyst that puts pressure on the brain or spinal cord may cause delays in development.
-It could cause permanent damage.
-If a cyst grows or causes symptoms, the doctor may drain the fluid from the cyst.
-Treatment may also include surgery to place a shunt or to remove the covering of the cyst.
+It could cause permanent injury.
+Treatment may be a surgery to place a shunt or to remove part or all of the cyst.
 This may allow the fluid to drain.

 Go to https://www.healthwise.net/patientEd